aws-samples/maximizing-secrets-management-with-aws-secrets-manager/protip3/README.md

 ### Agent installation
 Connect to your private EC2 instance using Session Manager.
-Once connected, you can run the command below in your EC2 instance to download, build, install the agent and configure the permissin on the access token.
+Once connected, you can run the command below in your EC2 instance to download, build, install the agent and configure the permission on the access token.

    ```bash
       cd ~;git clone https://github.com/aws/aws-secretsmanager-agent